 I spent 10 years in federal prison.
 While incarcerated, there were a lot of people just like me – a lot of men just like me.
 We were suffering from the same upbringing and the same situation.
 And it was just something that you couldn’t help paying attention to because we all looked the same, dressed the same, were from the same urban communities, etc.

 Everybody had a story.
-So many of these guys had A LOT of potential.
+So many of these guys had A LOT of potentials.
 There were handsome guys, who were well spoken and physically looked amazing.
 But if you don’t have anybody who listens to you, and no one to talk to or communicate with on top of your limited options after incarceration, you’re just left wondering what you’re going to do.

 It’s like being born and raised with a blindfold on.
 That’s exactly what it’s like.
 Knowing that, and growing up in the system – from 23 to 33 years old – it felt like my important years were spent there and gone.

-These incarcerated men and women need someone to talk to, and to teach them a skill when they come home.
+These incarcerated men and women need someone to talk to and to teach them a skill when they come home.
 Believe it or not, everybody that’s incarcerated is somebody’s family; not everybody is a failure.
 They need a path.